|

-A collaborative project between the School of Conservation Sciences, Bournemouth University,
+collaborative project between the School

-and the Department of Archaeology, University of Southampton
+the Department of Archaeology,

-These and other questions are the foci of the Early History of the English Channel Project which, in its first phase, involves the development of a GIS-based model of the channel that will allow the basic topography of the channel basin to be visualized for different periods in the past.
+The English Channel is probably one of the most famous stretches of water in the world, but how did it form?
+How did it affect the communities who were occupying the low ground flooded by the Channel as the waters rose?
+Are there any areas now underwater that, because they are submerged, have been unaffected by more recent land-uses and that might therefore preserve evidence of early postglacial settlement?These and other questions are the foci of the Early History of the English Channel Project which, in its first phase, involves the development of a GIS-based model of the channel that will allow the basic topography of the channel basin to be visualized for different periods in the past.
 A comprehensive database of archaeological sites will be constructed and linked to this.
 The project will then move on to look at selected areas in more detail as a series of case studies in formation and change.

-] Phase Two: Archaeology Database
+TABLE OF CONTENTS ] Phase Two: Archaeology Database

 ] Holton Lee Field Project - Summer 2000